-Our Lady of Guadalupe (In Spanish: Nuestra Señora de Guadalupe), is also known as the “Virgin of Guadalupe,” is a Catholic, Marian apparition and the most venerated image in Mexico.
-On October 12th of 1895, Pope Leo XIII granted the venerated image a canonical coronation.
+Our Lady of Guadalupe (In Spanish: Nuestra Señora de Guadalupe), also known as the “Virgin of Guadalupe,” is a Catholic Marian apparition and the most venerated image in Mexico.
+On October 12th, 1895, Pope Leo XIII granted the venerated image a canonical coronation.

 The Virgin of Guadalupe has been, in addition to religious motivation, a factor of national unity presented by the Catholic Church as the maximum Mexican miracle.
 However, behind its cult, there is another older one.

 The narrative of the “Nican Mopohua,” which means “Here is narrated,” is the oldest manuscript in which the Virgin of Guadalupe’s appearance to the Aztec indigenous Juan Diego is told in the Nahuatl language.
 There are three versions of the manuscript in the Public Library of New York, but so far is still being determined which is the original.
 Researchers of the text conclude that it is written under the style of “auto-sacramental.”
 A famous liturgical drama of the XVII century presented religious scenes to evangelize the spectators, in this case, the natives, since they used to transmit their history orally, and a theatrical performance successfully fulfilled the mission of the Franciscan monks.

 which is the original.
 Researchers of the text conclude that it is written under the style of “auto-sacramental.”
 A famous liturgical drama of the XVII century, which presented religious scenes to evangelize the spectators, in this case, the natives, since they used to transmit their history orally, and a theatrical performance successfully fulfilled the mission of the Franciscan monks.

 Tonantzin – The Virgin of Guadalupe